File: What is vegan leather?

 Some animals are killed for their wool or fur, but it is specifically the issue of leather that I will address below.

-A small clarification is necessary: my goal is not to write a pro-vegan plea, nor a pamphlet against the leather industry .
+A little clarification is necessary: my goal is not to write a pro-vegan plea, nor a pamphlet against the leather industry .

-My only claim is to address, in the most objective and impartial way possible, a significant theme in the fashion sector.
+My only claim is to address, in the most objective and impartial way possible, a pressing issue in the fashion sector.

 vegan metro paris

-I promise, I'm not the masked graffiti artist in the Paris metro.
+I promise, I'm not the masked graffiti artist of the Paris metro.

 The leather industry and its consequences

-The leather industry, and more generally its entire sector, has significant impacts on several levels .
+The leather industry, and more generally its entire sector, has significant impacts at several levels .

 Various repercussions...

-The first victims of this system are obviously animals.
+The first victims of this system are obviously the animals.

 Leather production depends directly on the slaughter of animals.
-Interconnections between tanneries and tanneries and there are therefore many slaughterhouses.
+The interconnections between tanneries and leatherworks and there are therefore many slaughterhouses.

-The L214 association, whose aim is to protect animals and their rights, regularly reveals abject images captured inside French slaughterhouses (in defiance of the legal texts that we will discuss later in this article). ).
+The association L214 , whose aim is to protect animals and their rights, regularly reveals abject images captured inside French slaughterhouses (in defiance of the legal texts that we will discuss in the rest of this article).

-It must be understood that, in the context of the sale of livestock, the profit often comes from what is called "the fifth quarter" .
-Concretely, the selling price of an animal is roughly similar to the price of its meat, and it is the “sides” that will allow you to generate a comfortable financial margin.
+It is important to understand that, in the context of livestock sales, the profit often comes from what is called "the fifth quarter" .
+In concrete terms, the sale price of an animal is roughly similar to the price of its meat, and it is the "extras" that will allow a comfortable financial margin to be generated.

-For example, beyond meat intended for human consumption, the blood of animals is preserved to make food for domestic animals, the hairs to make brushes, the bones and horns to make buttons or instruments, and, obviously, the skin to make leather.
+For example, beyond meat for human consumption, the blood of animals is preserved to make pet food, the hair to make brushes, the bones and horns to make buttons or instruments, and, obviously, the skin to make leather.

-Attached, an example of the value of this famous "fifth quarter" calculated for two heifers by G. de la Morandière in a 1957 article entitled "The transformations of an animal in a butcher's shop and the resulting profit".
-We see that it represents a significant financial windfall, leather occupying a preponderant place.
+Attached is an example of the value of this famous "fifth quarter" calculated for two heifers by G. de la Morandière in a 1957 article entitled "The transformations of an animal in a butcher's shop and the resulting profit".
+We can see that it represents a significant financial windfall, with leather occupying a predominant place.

-In summary, leather is not just “waste” from an animal slaughtered for its meat , but a significant part of the turnover.
+In summary, leather is not just a "waste" from animals slaughtered for their meat , but a significant part of the turnover.
 Depending on the animal, its skin represents 10 to 50% of its value, which makes it the most profitable of the by-products discussed above.

 Furthermore, this rule only applies to furry animals!
 Others are killed exclusively for their skin, without their meat being the primary motivation.
 This is the case for all living beings providing so-called "exotic" leathers. .